Temporal Concatenation for Markov Decision Processes: Examples and Illustrative Applications

-In this section we provide numerical examples to illustrate the trajectory of the regret of Temporal Concatenation, which will allow us to investigate the degree to which the theoretical results in Section \ref{sec:main_result} hold in \emph{``average'' instances} with different diameters. {We also explore the performance of a generalized Temporal Concatenation, which temporally concatenates the policies of $K$ sub-instances, for $K\geq 2$.}
+In this section, we provide numerical examples to illustrate the trajectory of the regret of temporal concatenation, which will allow us to investigate the degree to which the theoretical results in Section \ref{sec:main_result} hold in \emph{``average'' instances} with different diameters.
+We also explore the performance of a generalized temporal concatenation, which temporally concatenates the policies of $K$ sub-instances, for $K\geq 2$.

 We will consider the DGT instance based on a graph $G$ with finite $0$-diameter and deterministic state transition, as defined in Definition \ref{def:dgt}.
 Suppose the reward functions, $\{R_t\}_{t\in[T]}$, are also deterministic and depend only on the current state.
 In this case, each vertex in the graph $G$ corresponds to a state of the MDP instance and is associated with a reward.
 In graph $G$, an edge from vertex $i$ to vertex $j$ means that the system can transition from state $i$ to state $j$ within one step when an appropriate action is taken.

 We present a group of simulations where the transition function can be represented by a strongly connected directed graph with at least one self-loop.